isi-usc-edu/qb-gsee-benchmark/README.md

 As an **industry or academic expert**, I want to contribute new or suggest changes to existing `problem_instance.json` files.
 - Ensure the `problem_instance.json` files you generate adhere to our [schemas](./schemas/).
-- This repository has automatic validation in place to move non-compliant JSON files to the `json_files_with_errors` directory until they are fixed.
+- This repository has automatic validation in place to move non-compliant JSON files to the `data/json_files_with_errors` directory until they are fixed.

 As a **maintainer of this repository**, I want to ensure all artifacts and results are up-to-date.
 - This benchmark is a prototype and currently relies on several important scripts in the [`/scripts`](./scripts/) directory.
 See [`/scripts/README.md`](./scripts/README.md) for more information.